elm-slate/db-utils/README.md

 <a name="createPooledClient"></a>
 ### createPooledClient (conString)

 Creates an object containing a `dbClient` property which is a [`pg`](https://github.com/brianc/node-postgres) Client.
-The Client object is retrieved from a connection pool built using the supplied `Postgresql` connection URL string.
+The `pg` Client object is retrieved from a connection pool built using the supplied `Postgresql` connection URL string.

-Returns a Promise that is resolved with an object containing a [`pg`](https://github.com/brianc/node-postgres) Client retrieved from a connection pool.
+Returns a Promise that is resolved with an object containing a [`pg`](https://github.com/brianc/node-postgres) Client (property `dbClient`) retrieved from a connection pool.

 #### Arguments